jellydn/blog/posts/til-26-how-to-connect-to-redis-on-aws-amazon-elasticache.md

 ---
-date: '05/31/2022 11:41 AM +0800'
+date: "05/31/2022 11:41 AM +0800"
 tag:
   - redis
   - aws
   - Amazon ElastiCache
 author: Dung Huynh
 hero_image: /static/til.jpeg
-title: '#TIL 26 - How to connect to Redis on AWS (Amazon ElastiCache)'
+title: "#TIL 26 - How to connect to Redis on AWS (Amazon ElastiCache)"
 description: >-
   This is common issue on https://github.com/luin/ioredis for connecting to Redis on AWS
 _template: post
 ---